saptarshibasu/kafka-study/README.md

   * Each partition is split into multiple segments
   * By default, each segment contains 1 GB of data (`log.segment.bytes`) or 1 week worth of data (`log.roll.ms` or `log.roll.hours`) whichever is smaller
   * If either of the segment limits is reached, the segment file is closed and a new segment file is created
-  * Kafka brokers always keeps an open file handle to the active segment of each partition
+  * Kafka brokers always keeps 3 open file handles for all the segments of all the partition - even inactive segments
+    * File handle to the segment file
+    * File handle to the offset index of the segment file
+    * File handle to the time index of the segment file (introduced in release 0.10.1.0)
+  * Offset index contains a mapping between a relative message offset (within the segment) and the corresponding physical location in the segment file.
+This      allows Kafka to quickly lookup a given offset in a segment file
+  * Time index contains a mapping between a relative message offset (within the segment) and the corresponding message time (LogAppendTime or CreateTime          depending on `log.message.timestamp.type`).
+The following functionalities will refer to the time index
+    * Search based on timestamp
+    * Time based retention
+    * Time based rotation
   * The segment being currently written to for a given partition is called active segment
   * Active segments are never deleted even if the retention criteria is met
   * If the retention policy is set as "delete", the old segments are deleted depending on retention criteria